aanalpatil24/Bitespeed-Backend-Task-Identity-Reconciliation/README.md

-# BitSpeed Backend Test: Identity Reconciliation API
+# BiteSpeed Backend Test: Identity Reconciliation API

-This is a backend web service built for the BitSpeed Backend Test: Identity Reconciliation task.
+This is a backend web service built for the BiteSpeed Backend Test: Identity Reconciliation task.
 It links customer orders made with different emails and phone numbers into a single, unified profile using a relational database (PGSQL).

 ## Tech Stack
 * **Node.js** & **Express.js** (Backend server)